Steve-Fenton/stevefenton.co.uk/README.md

 This repo powers my [website](https://www.stevefenton.co.uk) with [Astro](https://astro.build)

+## Spellcheck

+Use the VSCode extension "Code Spell Checker" or the command `pnpm spellcheck`.

 ## Taxonomy

 Category-wise... it's all tech.
 Let's make it easy to find out what tech.